-All that earth/water energy can bring heaviness and damp into the respiratory area as mucous.
-It can also lead to too much lazing around on the couch, feeling down and unable to find the motivation to get moving.
+All that earth/water energy can bring heaviness and damp into the respiratory area as mucus.
+It can also lead to too much lazing around on the couch, feeling low and unable to find the motivation to get moving.
 To boot ourselves into action and clarify the lungs, sinus and nasal passages, many of the tools in our Yoga repertoire are excellent – in fact they were designed for this!

 The seven steps of Hatha Yoga begin with cleansing kriyas – this is an important first step to clear the passages and energetic pathways to make way for the prana that will help replace stasis with a fresh charge of vital energy.
-Next, postures, pranayama and mantra that detoxify, warm, energize and uplift will decrease an excess of holding and allow Kapha’s many qualities to shine.
+Next, postures, pranayama and mantra that detoxify, warm, energize and uplift will decrease an excess of holding and allow Kapha Dosha’s many qualities to shine.